 Imagine being told the toddler you thought was healthy, maybe a bit slow to progress, had a complex disability that would leave them requiring life long 24 hour care.
 Rett UK supports these families.

 Our vision is that everyone with Rett syndrome is diagnosed, their symptoms effectively treated and their families, carers and friends inclusively and appropriately supported.
-We aim to do this by delivering excellent support services to meet the short and long term needs of the Rett community, supporting research to enable improvements in identifying new therapies and treatments for Rett people and ultimately a cure, and by raising awareness of Rett syndrome and its effect on individuals and their families.
+We aim to do this by delivering excellent support services to meet the short and long term needs of our families.

-- • Promote, support and encourage research to enable improvements in identifying new therapies and treatments for Rett people and ultimately a cure;
+- • promote, support and encourage research into new therapies and treatments for Rett syndrome

 Established: November 1985